qdrant/migration/README.md

     --target-api-key 'abc'
 ```

-If you want to resume a cancelled migration, or if you want to migrate vectors that may have been added after the last migration run, you can pass the migration marker as a flag, which is printed out at the beginning of the migration process:
+The migration tool keeps track of a running migration.
+If you cancel a migration, it will be automatically resumed if you start it next.
+To restart a migration, run:

 ```bash
 $ docker run --net=host --rm -it registry.cloud.qdrant.io/library/qdrant-migration qdrant \